A Generalized Contou-Carr\`ere Symbol and its Reciprocity Laws in Higher Dimensions: Comparison of both definitions

 \begin{proof} Assertion (a) follows from the fact that a scheme is affine if and only if the underlying reduced scheme is affine (which is a consequence of Chevalley's theorem, see \cite{MR2356346}).
 To verify (b), we observe that $Z = \{z_1,\dots,z_k\}$ is a discrete subset consisting of closed points (since it is of dimension $0$), and we may therefore replace $W$ without loss of generality by $\Spec (\Oo_{W,z_1} \times \cdots \times \Oo_{W,z_k})$.
 Then, the complement $W \cap U = W \setminus Z$ agrees with the discrete subset $\{\eta_1,\dots,\eta_m\}$, where each $\eta_i$ is a generic point of the one-dimensional scheme $W$.
 Since each of the inclusions $\{\eta_i\} \hookrightarrow X$ is affine, the same is true for

 since a finite coproduct of affine schemes is affine. \end{proof}

-\begin{ass} We assume that our schemes satisfy the assumption of Thomason--Trobaugh's localization theorem, i.e. are quasi-compact and quasi-separated. \end{ass}

 We call these functors \emph{realization functors}, since they associate to a coherent sheaf on $U = X \setminus Z$ a Tate object in $\Coh_Z(X)$.
 For our purposes it will be necessary to have similar functors for \emph{perfect complexes} on $U$ at our disposal.
 This is achieved by the following definition.
+We denote the derived $\infty$-category of pseudo-coherent complexes of sheaves (resp. complexes of quasi-coherent sheaves) on a scheme $X$ by $\mathsf{DCoh}(X)$ (resp. $\QC(X)$).